What’s it all about?

 - The award winning Clifton Nurseries was created in 1851 and has grown into one of London’s best garden nurseries, supplying locals with all sorts of garden accessories.
 To brighten up your home, head to Absolute Flowers & Home for its exotic blooms and eye catching bouquets.

-Just beyond Maida Vale Tube station lies Paddington Recreation Ground, which is both a park and a Better leisure centre.
+Just beyond Maida Vale Tube station lies Paddington Recreation Ground.
 The gym in the park is open daily and runs several group exercise classes and coached activities, including tennis on the park’s courts.
 Sports fans need look no further than nearby Lord’s Cricket Ground, which celebrated its 200th anniversary in 2014.
 Part of the Ashes Test series between Australia and England is held here, making it something of a mecca for cricket fans.
 There's a museum attached and tours are available.
 Just a 20 minute walk away, Regent’s Park is so much more than an outdoor space, boasting cafes, an open air theatre, wildlife gardens and of course London Zoo.

 The BBC is planning a £40 million redevelopment of its Maida Vale studios.
 Announced in 2013, there has been speculation that these plans are likely to include selling off some of the studios for development as residential homes.